Ayutthaya

 Ayutthaya: Thailand’s Ancient Capital

 Ayutthaya stands as Thailand’s most significant historical destination, drawing culture enthusiasts and history buffs from around the world.
 This ancient city showcases Thailand’s golden age through its impressive collection of temple ruins and archaeological sites.
-With 156 attractions packed into this UNESCO World Heritage area, you’ll find yourself stepping back 400 years into the former Siamese capital.
+Within this UNESCO World Heritage area, you’ll find yourself stepping back 400 years into the former Siamese capital.
 The city attracts travelers seeking authentic cultural experiences rather than beaches or nightlife, making it perfect for those wanting to understand Thailand’s rich heritage and architectural legacy.

 Top Things to Do